I’m sharing a simple, budget-friendly DIY board and batten tutorial that will instantly transform your walls. Keep reading for the step-by-step guide!

 Step Six: Fill Holes & Gaps

-One tip with spackling is to not try and scrap the spackle flush with the surface.
+One tip with spackling is not to try and scrape the spackle flush with the surface.
 It will shrink a little and leave a small divot.
 Leave extra so that it can be sanded perfectly flush when the spackle is dry.

 Step Seven: Prime & Paint